Fused K-operators and the $q$-Onsager algebra

-We study universal solutions to reflection equations with a spectral parameter, so-called K-operators, within a general framework of universal K-matrices -- an extended version of the approach introduced by Appel-Vlaar.
+\Abstract{We study universal solutions to reflection equations with a spectral parameter, so-called K-operators, within a general framework of universal K-matrices -- an extended version of the approach introduced by Appel--Vlaar.
 Here, the input data is a quasi-triangular Hopf algebra $H$, its comodule algebra~$B$ and a pair of consistent twists.
-In our setting, the universal K-matrix is an element of $B\otimes H$ satisfying certain axioms, and we consider the case $H=\Loop$, the quantum loop algebra for $sl_2$, and $B=\mathcal{A}_q$, the alternating central extension of the $q$-Onsager algebra.
-Considering tensor products of evaluation representations of $\Loop$ in ``non-semisimple'' cases, the new set of axioms allows us to introduce and study fused K-operators of spin-$j$; in particular, to prove that for all $j\in\frac{1}{2}\mathbb{N}$ they satisfy the spectral-parameter dependent reflection equation.
-We provide their explicit expression in terms of elements of the algebra ${\cal A}_q$ for small values of spin-$j$.
-The precise relation between the fused K-operators of spin-$j$ and evaluations of a universal K-matrix for ${\cal A}_q$ is conjectured based on supporting evidences.
-Independently, we study K-operator solutions of the twisted intertwining relations associated with the comodule algebra ${\cal A}_q$, and expand them in the Poincar\'e-Birkhoff-Witt basis of ${\cal A}_q$.
-With a reasonably general ansatz, we found a unique solution for first few values of $j$ which agrees with the fused K-operators, as expected.
-We conjecture that in general such solutions are uniquely determined and match with the expressions of the fused K-operators.
+In our setting, the universal K-matrix is an element of $B\otimes H$ satisfying certain axioms, and we consider the case $H=\mathcal{L} U_q \mathfrak{sl}_2$, the quantum loop algebra for $\mathfrak{sl}_2$, and $B=\mathcal{A}_q$, the alternating central extension of the $q$-Onsager algebra.
+Considering tensor products of evaluation representations of $\mathcal{L} U_q \mathfrak{sl}_2$ in ``non-semisimple'' cases, the new set of axioms allows us to introduce and study fused K-operators of spin-$j$; in particular, to prove that for all $j\in\frac{1}{2}\mathbb{N}$ they satisfy the spectral-parameter dependent reflection equation.
+We provide their explicit expression in terms of elements of the algebra ${\mathcal A}_q$ for small values of spin-$j$.
+The precise relation between the fused K-operators of spin-$j$ and evaluations of a universal K-matrix for ${\mathcal A}_q$ is conjectured based on supporting evidence.
+We finally discuss implications of our results on the K-operators for quantum integrable systems.}